-Ethnos Magazine is published by NTM Canada and made available in New Zealand.
+Ethnos Magazine is published by Ethnos Canada and made available in New Zealand.
 It is issued four times each year.

 Sign up below for your free subscription.

 For too long, a fog of misunderstanding, false doctrine and belief in any other god than the one true God had hung over the hearts of the Menya people.
 But over these past weeks, as the missionaries taught foundational, chronological Bible lessons, they saw the haze blocking the true light of the gospel beginning to dissipate.

 As a church grows and matures to become a thriving church, the development of leadership becomes an integral part of that growth.
 This issue looks at how faithful men and women are tapped for leadership in a people group in the Philippines.
 Read how the disciples become the disciplers, and how they push at the edge of their church, reaching out to neighbouring people groups.

 Plan A should have worked.
 But getting chased out by guerrillas can put a damper on your aspirations.
 That’s how it felt as the missionaries watched Plan A evaporate, not knowing when they would see their precious Guahibo brothers and sisters in Christ again.

 Underneath the palm frond canopy of the church roof sat elders and deacons representing 24 churches and three teams of missionaries.
 The 50 men filled the church, its half-height walls permitting the early morning light to illuminate their faces.
 Each face told a story.

 “But that’s not how we’ve done it before!”
 Those words have echoed down the halls of academia, through church vestibules and around mission conference tables.
 How often we find comfort, it seems, in the well-worn path of tradition!

 Would you give up if the spiritual seed you planted didn’t yield fruit for a long time?